minnojs/minno-time/src/js/extensions/iat/README.md

 `fontColor`: Font Color (default: green).

 `defaultStimulus`: Default stimulus for all categories.
+This should be written in PIP's code [YBYB: ADD LINK].

 `instructionsStimulus`: Default stimulus for all instructions (default: {css:{'font-size':'1.3em',color:'white', lineHeight:1.2}}).